On conditional distortion risk measures under uncertainty: Appendix

 {\bf Proof of Proposition 3.2.}

 Basically speaking, Proposition 3.2 is an application of Corollary 13.3 of Denneberg (1994), or Schmeidler's Representation Theorem (for example, see Theorem 11.2 of Denneberg (1994)).
-However, on one hand, since there will be various $P_Z-$null sets involved in the sequel (for example, see the proof of Proposition 3.3 below), and there is also certain equivalent relation needed to be pointed out (see ($\ref{0430add1}$) below), and on the other hand, for the sake of relative self-containedness, we sketch the proof here.
+However, since there will be various $P_Z-$null sets involved in the sequel (for instance, see the proof of Proposition 3.3 below), and there is also certain equivalent relation needed to be pointed out (see (\ref{0430add1}) below), we sketch the proof here.